 Why Nasal Packing Was Used

 In the past, surgical techniques were not quite as refined as they are today, and more procedures resulted in postoperative bleeding and other issues caused by the trauma of surgery.
 The packing’s purpose was to absorb this blood and help prevent complications from the surgery.
-Today, if nasal packing is used, it is usually removed after only a day or two, and the materials that can be used are more advanced, sometimes encouraging processes like clotting.
+Today, if packing is used in the nasal passages, it is usually removed after only a day or two, and the materials that can be used are more advanced, sometimes encouraging processes like clotting.

 A Mostly Obsolete Technique

-While there are instances of nasal packing following rhinoplasty that do go on, the technique continues to fade into the background and become more and more obsolete.
-Younger surgeons and those who keep up with the trends tend not to use it for most patients, especially if their skills are such that the process is unnecessary.
-Most rhinoplasty surgeries today result in very little bleeding, and the normal process is now to simply put a splint on the nose for a few days to aid in recovery and help control swelling.
+While there are instances of packing following nose surgery that do go on, the technique continues to fade into the background and become more and more obsolete.
+Younger surgeons and those who keep up with the trends tend not to use it for most patients, especially if their skills are such that renders nasal packing unnecessary.
+Modern surgeons, especially the younger generation who are up-to-date with current medical practices, rarely find the need for internal nasal packing.
+Most rhinoplasty surgeries today result in very little bleeding, and the normal process is now to simply put a splint on the nose for a few days to aid in a quicker recovery time help to support the new nasal shape, and control swelling.

 Modern Rhinoplasty Recovery

-Today, recovery is a much simpler process, though it does take some work and diligence on the part of the patient to protect the nose and promote optimal healing.
+Today, recovery is a much simpler process, though it does take some work and diligence on the part of the patient to protect the nose and promote an optimal and comfortable healing process.
 While nasal packing is no longer commonplace, the nose will still feel extremely congested and uncomfortable during the healing process.
-The nasal splint will come off after a few days, and most patients return to work within about two weeks following surgery.
-The nose is still very fragile for a few months after the procedure, and patients need to take care not to jostle it.
-Swelling subsides slowly, and results should be fully complete around the one year mark or so.
+Even without packing, patients may experience a sensation akin to a stuffy nose.
+The splint will come off after a few days, and most patients return to work within about two weeks following surgery.
+The nose is still very fragile for a few months after the surgery, and patients need to take care not to jostle it.
+Swelling subsides slowly, and results should be fully complete around the one-year mark or so.

 Better Outcomes, Gentler Surgeries

-Techniques only continue to improve, and surgeons are creating great outcomes for patients through ever-gentler surgeries.
+Advancements in technique, including the adoption of nasal packing methods that reduce trauma, mean that surgeons can now achieve excellent results without the previously common harsh recovery.
 Advanced tools and the shift to techniques like open rhinoplasty give surgeons greater control over the results and help patients meet their goals without the laborious recovery period that was the norm in the earlier days of rhinoplasty.

 Choosing a Rhinoplasty Specialist